 Operations in the Form of Numerical Expressions

 Ideally, numerical expressions should be presented in a context that helps establish the order of operations.
 However, there are times when a numerical expression must be evaluated out of context.
-As presented earlier, parentheses help prioritize the operations to be performed, as in the numerical expressions \((3; \times \;5)\; + \;(7; \times \;4)\) and \(12; \times \;(7; + \;2)\).
-However, a numerical expression presented without parentheses and without context could generate a multitude of responses.
+As presented earlier, brackets help prioritize the operations to be performed, as in the numerical expressions \((3 \times \;5)\; + \;(7 \times \;4)\) and \(12 \times \;(7 + \;2)\).
+However, a numerical expression presented without brackets and without context could generate a multitude of responses.
 For example, one might decide to treat the operations in the order in which they appear:

-\(\begin{align}{l}3\; \times \;5\; + \;7\; \times \;4\; &= \;15\; + \;7\; \times \; 4\\ &= \;22\; \times \;4\\ &= \;88\end{align}\)
+\(\begin{align}3\; \times \;5\; + \;7\; \times \;4\; &= \;15\; + \;7\; \times \; 4\\ &= \;22\; \times \;4\\ &= \;88\end{align}\)

 We could also decide to give priority to addition over multiplication:

-\(\begin{align}{l}3\; \times \;5\; + \;7\; \times \;4\; &= \;3\; \times \;12\; \times \;4\\ &= \;36\; \times \;4\\ &= \;144\end{align}\)
+\(\begin{align}3\; \times \;5\; + \;7\; \times \;4\; &= \;3\; \times \;12\; \times \;4\\ &= \;36\; \times \;4\\ &= \;144\end{align}\)

 When faced with a numerical expression of this kind, certain rules have been established to remove any ambiguity and to standardize its treatment.
 One of these rules is that multiplication and division are performed before addition and subtraction.
-In this context, the agreed way to evaluate the previous expression is :
+In this context, the agreed way to evaluate the previous expression is:

-\(\begin{align}{l}3\; \times \;5\; + \;7\; \times \;4\; &= \;15\; + \;28\\ &= \; 43\end{align}\)
+\(\begin{align}3\; \times \;5\; + \;7\; \times \;4\; &= \;15\; + \;28\\ &= \; 43\end{align}\)

 The acronym BEDMAS is often presented to students to help them remember the set of rules that define the order of operations.
 The "B" stands for the brackets that should be processed first.
 The "E" stands for exponents that are evaluated next.
 The "D" and "M" represent division and multiplication, operations to be performed in the order in which they appear.
 Finally, addition and subtraction correspond to the letters "A" and "S".
-These 2 operations are performed last according to the order in which they appear.
-The order of operations is part of the grade 6 curriculum, but students in other grades may approach these rules informally.
+These two operations are performed last according to the order in which they appear.
+The order of operations is part of the Grade 6 curriculum, but students in other grades may approach these rules informally.
 It is only in the intermediate grades that exponents are introduced.
 In the classroom, it is more important to focus on the meaning of expressions in a problem-solving context than on the ability to evaluate expressions with multiple operations.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 108-110.

 Some calculators respect the order of operations, while others do not (for example, if the keys \(3\; + \;4\; \times \;5\; = \) are pressed, a calculator that respects the order of operations would display 23, while a calculator that does not respect it would display 35).
-Students must then know the characteristics of their calculator, as well as the order of operations, so as to change the order of operations if necessary (for example, the keys would have to be pressed \(3\;\;(4\; \times \;5)\; = \) or \(4\; \times \;5\; + \;3\; = \) to get the correct answer on a calculator that does not respect the order of operations).
+Students must then know the characteristics of their calculator, as well as the order of operations, so as to change the order of operations if necessary (for example, the keys would have to be pressed as \(3\;\;(4\; \times \;5)\; = \) or \(4\; \times \;5\; + \;3\; = \) to get the correct answer on a calculator that does not respect the order of operations).

 Skill: Using Relationships Between Operations